 - Last scrobbled:

-- The rise of SPACs https://t.co/kvOdrtM6Gg about 22 hours ago from Buffer ReplyRetweetFavorite
+- From USENET to Facebook: The second time as farce https://t.co/ZT8sCbGyRF about 15 hours ago from Buffer ReplyRetweetFavorite

 A beatiful sculpture by portuguese artist Tomas Costa in the garden of Museo do Chiado in Lisboa.
 David is caught in the seconds before he throws the rosck at Goliath!
 Technorati Tags: Tomás Costa, Museo do Chiado, David

 Ole Kassow, ceo and founder of Networking4People A/S where I am serving as chairman of the board.

 Very interesting start-up company out of Symbion and funded partially by SeeD Capital Denmark that I am talking to these days.
 Strong idea, huge market and experienced/talented management teams = big potential.
 No web-site yet though 🙂